-This is the third(ish) part of our four(ish)-part (I, II) look at the role of the general in the command of pre-modern armies, particularly in the context of a pitched battle.
+This is the third(ish) part of our three(ish)-part (I, II, IIIa, IIIb, IIIc) look at the role of the general in the command of pre-modern armies, particularly in the context of a pitched battle.
 Last time, we looked at the limits on the ability of the general to communicate his orders to his army.
-While films and video … Continue reading Collections: Total Generalship: Commanding Pre-Modern Armies, Part IIIa: Discipline
+While … Continue reading Collections: Total Generalship: Commanding Pre-Modern Armies, Part IIIa: Discipline

 This week we're going to take a long look at Expeditions: Rome, a turn-based tactics RPG by developer Logic Artists, set in the first century BC Late Roman Republic.
 In particular, we're going to look at how the game both constructs and uses its historical setting.
 This is a particularly important topic to discuss because … Continue reading Collections: Expeditions: Rome and the Perils of Verisimilitude